Last Updated on December 11, 2022 by Editor

 Romantic Weekend Getaways In New York

 New York State is vast.
-Beyond New York City, the Capital of the World, there are 7,600 fresh water lakes and and 70,000 miles of river and streams.
+Beyond New York City, the Capital of the World, there are 7,600 freshwater lakes and 70,000 miles of rivers and streams.
 That’s in addition to over 3600 mountains.
 And NY has the largest park in the contiguous United States, Adirondack Park.

 We’re sharing a few of our favorite destinations, but for the complete list, see romantic getaways in NY.

 Buffalo as a romantic destination?
 Yes!
 Especially if you stay at The Mansion on Delaware where a personal butler is on call 24/7.

 Just 20 minutes from that Newlywed Destination of old, Niagara Falls, with a burgeoning brew and culinary scene (far beyond the famous wings), a redone Lake Erie waterfront, and lots of Frank Lloyd Wright charm, this proud city is back.

 Explore small maritime towns on the St. Lawrence Seaway on the Canadian border where mansions and castles coexist with spirit-makers, wooden boat designers, and artisans of food and crafts.

 Gorges and waterfalls aplenty.
 That’s all you need.
 But there’s so much more.

 Is your relationship like a sit-com?
 Then, plan a trip to the birthplace of Lucille Ball, Jamestown, now home to the fresh (in so many ways) National Comedy Center – an interactive museum you’ll never want to leave.

 And if you come during the summer season, plan a few days at the Chautauqua Institute down the road, where brainiacs, activists, politicos, the spiritual-minded, and music and art lovers all converge for 9 weeks of lectures, classes, shows, and exhibitions centered around a different theme each week.